Aaron Judge Odds to Win Home Run Crown

 Aaron Judge Odds to Win MLB Home Run Crown

 Judge is the oddsmakers’ favorite for most home runs.
-At least for now, Schwarber, Yordan Alvarez, Alonso, and Mike Trout round out the top five.
+At least for now, Schwarber, Alonso, Riley, and Yordan Alvarez round out the top five.

 |Player